astampoulis/website-source/content/makam/index.md

 ---

 Makam is a metalanguage: a language for implementing languages.
-It supports consise declarative definitions, aimed at allowing rapid prototyping and experimentation with new programming language research ideas.
+It supports concise declarative definitions, aimed at allowing rapid prototyping and experimentation with new programming language research ideas.
 The design of Makam is based on higher-order logic programming and is a refinement of the λProlog language.
 Makam is implemented from scratch in OCaml.